ALX-05/Viking-PUG/README.md

   `BOT_TOKEN=<your-discord-bot-token>`

-  You should now be able to run the bot with `python3 bot.py`. use `deactivate` command to leave environment
+  You should now be able to run the bot with `python3 bot.py`.
+Use `deactivate` command to leave environment